dsqmoore/developer/index.md

 We've done our best to write the CloudApp API documentation to make integrating with it as simple as possible.
 Should you have questions we recommend:

 {: .index}
-* [Asking your question](http://stackoverflow.com/) on Stackoverflow (experienced developers will be able to help)
+* [Ask your question on Stackoverflow](http://stackoverflow.com) and experienced developers can help.
-* [Browsing through the developer discussions](http://support.getcloudapp.com/discussions/developersapi/) in our support forum
+* [Start a new discussion](http://support.getcloudapp.com) on our support forums.
-* [Starting a new discussion](http://support.getcloudapp.com/discussions/developersapi/#new_topic_form) if you can't find what you are looking for

 ## Contribute